-The compact Intel Xeon processor E5-2650 v3-powered Dell EMC PowerEdge M630 with Dell EMC PowerEdge VRTX not only supported more work than the legacy tower solution, it also used significantly less power while under heavier load thanks to Dell EMC's performance-per-watt system power management policy.
-As Figure 4 shows, the M630 server nodes with VRTX used 41.5 percent less power while running our three simultaneous workloads than the legacy disparate hardware solution did.
+The compact Intel Xeon processor E5-4650 v3-powered Dell EMC PowerEdge M830 with PowerEdge VRTX not only supported more work than the legacy tower solution with nine servers, it also used significantly less power while under heavier load thanks to Dell EMC's performance-per-watt system power management policy.
+As Figure 4 shows, the M830 server with VRTX used 67.3 percent less power while running our three simultaneous workloads than the legacy disparate hardware solution did.
 This reduced consumption can translate directly to savings.

 Figure 4: The Dell EMC

-PowerEdge VRTX with two
+PowerEdge VRTX with an

 Intel processor-powered

-M630 server nodes used less
+M830 server used less power

-power while running
+while running simultaneous

-simultaneous, more robust,
+(and more robust) workloads

-workloads than the legacy
+than the legacy disparate

-disparate hardware solution
+hardware solution did.

-did.

-In our tests, we used a Dell EMC PowerEdge VRTX with only two servers compared to the three physical servers in the legacy hardware solution.
+In our tests, we used a PowerEdge VRTX with only one server compared to the simulated nine physical servers in the legacy hardware solution.
 Adding server nodes and more or faster drives to the shared storage may achieve greater performance gains, though the current configuration still had plenty of room for growth.
-Additionally, adding new application VMs to your VMware vSphere environment may give the Intel Xeon processor E5-2650 v3-powered VRTX solution scalability and room to grow as the demands of your business continue to increase.
+Additionally, adding new application VMs to your VMware vSphere environment may give the Intel Xeon processor E5-4650 v3-powered PowerEdge VRTX solution scalability and room to grow as the demands of your business continue to increase.
 With a legacy disparate hardware solution, achieving similar results may require purchasing additional servers that take up more space and consume more power.